Company Seven.

 At a working distance greater than a few millimeters, no optical system will match the resolving power and magnification of these Questar Long Distance Microscopes.
 In the past years since the introduction of the QM 1, the Questar microscopes and remote measurement systems have received two "IR 100" awards, and a "Photonics Magazine" Circle of Excellence award.

-And as recently as the Fall of 1993, NASA personnel with the on site support of Company Seven staff employed a Questar QM 1 in a last minute efforts at NASA Goddard Space Flight Center and at Cape Canaveral to certify the focus of the "Wide Field Planetary Imaging Camera 2" just prior to loading it into the Space Shuttle for the "Hubble Space Telescope Servicing (Repair) Mission".
+In one of the more amazing successes, during the Fall of 1993 NASA personnel with the on site support of Company Seven staff employed a Questar QM-1 in a last minute efforts at NASA Goddard Space Flight Center and at Cape Canaveral to certify the focus of the "Wide Field Planetary Imaging Camera 2".
+This work was accomplished just prior to loading it into the Space Shuttle for the first NASA Hubble Space Telescope repair mission.
 This was an effort praised by project evaluators for its implementation of the best commercially available "appropriate technology" to help solve a crisis.
-The team supervisor mentioned to Mr. Cohen of Company Seven that "an off the shelf $5,000.
-Questar may have just saved a $127,000,000.00 space flight component".
+The team supervisor commented to Mr. Cohen of Company Seven "an off the shelf $5,000 Questar may have just saved a $127,000,000 space flight component".

 All our microscopes optics are manufactured (at a facility very near to Company Seven in Maryland) with hand-figured, matched optics, with final assembly done using the same care that is put into our space-qualified telescopes.
-All systems are designed for their specific purpose however, they all share some common features:
+All systems are designed for their specific purposes however, they all share some common features:

 • Integrated Beamsplitter: common to all close focus models allows for coaxial illumination